numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

      (which is not even used *within* NumPy) is expected to not remain supported and lead to errors instead.

-   * All current functions defined on the dtypes currently, such as ``PyArray_Descr->f->nonzero``, will move to a new home and recieve new ways to access them.
+   * All functions currently defined on the dtypes, such as ``PyArray_Descr->f->nonzero``, will be defined and accessed differently.
-     This means that in the long run some (rare) lowlevel access code will have to be changed to use the new API.
+     This means that in the long run lowlevel access code will have to be changed to use the new API.
+Such changes are expected to be necessary in very few project.

 * **dtype implementors (C-API)**:

-  * The array that is currently provided to some functions (such as cast functions), may not be provided anymore generally.
+  * The array which is currently provided to some functions (such as cast functions), will no longer be provided.
     For example ``PyArray_Descr->f->nonzero`` or ``PyArray_Descr->f->copyswapn``,
     may instead receive a dummy array object with only some fields (mainly the dtype), being valid.